WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 smaller (a desirable property!) since rather than using public key cryptography for signatures, a simple HMAC is used.
 Macaroons are thus passed around as bearer instruments over secure channels.
-This leads to a tradeoff: macaroons are smaller in size than LDS Proclamation Chains, but unlike LDS Proclamation Chains, cannot be sent or invoked over an insecure channel.
-Unlike LDS Proclamation chains, macaroons cannot be stored on a blockchain or be publicly retrievable from the web.
+This leads to a tradeoff: macaroons are smaller in size than Linked Data Capabilities, but unlike Linked Data Capabilities, cannot be sent or invoked over an insecure channel.
+Unlike Linked Data Capabilities, macaroons cannot be stored on a blockchain or be publicly retrievable from the web.

 One further difference is that while any entity that holds on to a macaroon may delegate that macaroon to any other entity, not all